science1112/NVTTeam-Repo/skin.aeon.nox.nvt/README.md

  - **isengard:** Kodi v15 Codename Isengard
  - **helix:** Kodi v14 Codename Helix

+*Check the [Aeon Nox 5: NVT thread](http://forum.kodi.tv/showthread.php?tid=210069) for more information and support*

 **ALL OTHER BRANCHES SHOULD NOT BE USED OR INSTALLED**